 He formerly worked at the New River Valley Jail, the Montgomery County Sheriff’s Department, and was a U.S. Army veteran.

-He is survived by his wife, five children and step-children, and his mother, his father, and two brothers.
+He is survived by his wife, five children and step-children, his mother, his father, and two brothers.

 Dedicated in October 1991, the National Law Enforcement Officers Memorial is the nation’s monument to officers who have died in the line of duty.
 Unveiling Day takes place each April to symbolically commence the solemn process of engraving new names onto the memorial’s marble walls.